HEIST: A Graph Foundation Model for Spatial Transcriptomics and Proteomics Data: Method

 \textbf{Advantages.} This formulation enables targeted, direction-aware communication between modalities while preserving their structure and semantics.
-It is well suited for spatial transcriptomics, where cell and gene representations must be coupled yet retain distinct meanings.
-Gene expression depends not only on intrinsic regulation but also on spatial context, such as cell interactions and microenvironments.
+It is well suited for spatial transcriptomics and {proteomics data}, where cell and gene representations must be coupled yet retain distinct meanings.
 By letting each gene attend to its parent cell embedding, HEIST shapes gene representations in a cell-specific, spatially informed way, and vice versa.
-Unlike symmetric attention or feature concatenation, this directional mechanism preserves data hierarchy, respects modality roles, and captures how local gene regulation drives tissue organization.
-Because directional message passing respects the natural hierarchy between genes and cells, allowing each to influence the other without collapsing their distinct biological roles, enabling HEIST to learn spatially informed, biologically grounded representations that generalize across tissues and experiments.
+Unlike symmetric attention or feature concatenation, this directional mechanism preserves data hierarchy, respects modality roles, and captures how local gene co-expression drives tissue organization.
+Directional message passing respects the natural hierarchy between genes and cells, allowing each to influence the other without collapsing their distinct biological roles, enabling HEIST to learn spatially informed, biologically grounded representations that generalize across tissues and proteomics.